 Insider Alert: Our Guide to Spring Adventures at Lake Tahoe!

-As the Sierra Nevadas shed their winter coat,, Lake Tahoe beckons outdoor enthusiasts to embrace the season with a wealth of activities.
+As the Sierra Nevadas shed their winter coats, Lake Tahoe beckons outdoor enthusiasts to embrace the season with a wealth of activities.
 From cycling routes to awe-inspiring hiking trails, and yes, even late-season skiing adventures, there's something for everyone amidst the stunning landscapes of this piece of paradise.

 Cycling